9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 close upon forking a new child process.

 Next, we define a class named `CommandLike`.
-This class will be used to run \"things\", where a \"thing\" might be a standalone program, a pipe set up between two or more programs, or in the future, even pure Haskell functions.
+This class will be used to run "things", where a "thing" might be a standalone program, a pipe set up between two or more programs, or in the future, even pure Haskell functions.
 To be a member of this class, only one function -- `invoke~—needs to be present for a given